cmb-chula/comp-biol-3000788/README.md

 `*NEW*` Follow this year's lecture recordings on the [2025 YouTube Playlist](https://www.youtube.com/playlist?list=PLJIJClalm2xP7T1e8uFOoNCewdHCrCmTT).

-`*NEW*` Lecture time and location are still being finalized.
-For now, please join via zoom (sent to each student's email)
+`*NEW*` Lectures will be held in Room 1216, 12th Floor, Bhusiri Mangkhalanusorn Building

 ## Current year (Fall 2025)'s schedule and assignments
 ### Schedule and location
-Monday and Wednesday at 10:00-11:30am (pending confirmation).
-Location is being finalized.
+Monday and Wednesday at 10:00-11:30am in Room 1216, 12th Floor, Bhusiri Mangkhalanusorn Building.

 ### Assignment
 E-mail to sira.sr [at] chula.ac.th